What Temp to Cook Chicken – Temperature and Time for Every Part

 • Cooked on the grill takes 8-12 minutes

 These times are simply guidelines.
-Recipes call for different cooking times and temps, and you might come to find you have a preferred method you like to follow yourself.
+Different recipes may call for varying cooking times and temperatures.
+And over time, you might discover a preferred method that suits your cooking style.

-What happens when you use a meat thermometer is you start to recognize the timing it takes for different cuts.
-What matters is when and where you take the temperature.
+When you use a meat thermometer, you start to recognize the timing it takes for different cuts.
+But what matters is when and where you take the temperature.

 chicken cook temp

 There are quite a few thermometers available on the market.
 When checking your chicken, you only need one that will give you an immediate reading.
-Either a dial thermometer or the Pocket Chef’s thermometer will serve you well, and both of these are inexpensive.
+You can choose either a dial thermometer or a digital pocket thermometer.
+Both types will serve you well and are generally inexpensive.

 You typically check the temperature near the end of cooking time before it is done.

 Whichever cooking method you use, you can check the temperature of the meat to be sure it has reached at least 165 degrees.
-Dark meat like the legs and thighs take a little longer to come to temp because of their fat content.
-Boneless cuts take less time than bone-in parts.
+Dark meat, like the legs and thighs, takes a little longer to come to temp because of its fat content.
+Conversely, boneless cuts take less time than bone-in parts.

-You can reheat leftover chicken.
-You still want to check the temperature to ensure it reaches an internal temperature of 165.
-Always avoid reheating leftovers more than once, however.
+You can reheat the leftover chicken.
+But you still want to check the temperature to ensure it reaches an internal temperature of 165.
+Always avoid reheating leftovers more than once, as this can lead to loss of flavor and potential health risks.

 Summary